strogiyotec/WanShiTong/postgres/Anomalies.md

 COMMIT;
 ```
 And then the **third** transaction was opened and after that **First** transaction was commited.
-As **Second** transaction was commited before **third** was opened, then third one see changes if second one.
+As **Second** transaction was commited before **third** was opened, then third one see changes
+second one.
 ```
 id | number | client | amount
 |   ----+--------+--------+--------
 |     2 | 2001   | bob    | 900.00
 |     3 | 2002   | bob    | 0.00
 ```
-However , these data is not valid because second transaction was commited and id=2 should be 910.
+However , these data is not valid because second transaction was commited and id=2
+should be 910.

 ## Serialzable